KinsonDigital/VersionMiner/README.md

 </div>

 Requirements:
-- Search for a version but do not fail the workflow if no version is found
+- Searches for a version but does not fail the workflow if no version is found.

 📒Quick Note: The action input `fail-when-version-not-found` is not required and has a default value of `true`.
 If you do not want the action to fail when the version is not found, you must explicitly use the input with a value of `false`.